Python3pkg/Products.SilvaForum/README.txt

 Thank you Mark James of http://www.famfamfam.com/ for the great icons, which we used in the forum views!

+Thank you Marc Petitmermet for coming up with initial commenting code source for Silva Documents.

 Questions, remarks, etc.
 ------------------------